Approach to the Infrastructure Layer

 Cloudsnap uses a distributed and containerized architecture for its applications and each service has strict access policies.
 Cloudsnap utilizes availability zones to achieve fault tolerance and high availability.

 Customer data is encrypted both in transit and at rest.
 Cloudsnap uses the industry standard AES-256 to encrypt customer data.
 Cloudsnap manages its keys using the Amazon Web Services Key Management Service, which uses hardware security modules that have been validated under FIPS 140-2, or are in the process of being validated, to generate and protect keys.
 Cloudsnap’s platform is only accessible over HTTPS and all traffic sent over HTTPS is encrypted.

-Cloudsnap runs weekly vulnerability scans and utilizes intrusion detection systems to ensure application, data and network security.
+Cloudsnap runs regular vulnerability scans and utilizes intrusion detection systems to ensure application, data and network security.
 Cloudsnap utilizes services to protect against DDoS attacks.
 Cloudsnap uses web application firewalls to protect internal applications from the public internet.
 All traffic is analyzed against a set of custom rules to block common attack patterns, such as SQL injection or cross-site scripting.
 All internal applications run on private subnets and virtual private clouds.
 Internal applications cannot be accessed via the public internet and administrative access to Cloudsnap is performed via VPN or other secure protocols.

 Authenticating with Third-Party Applications